 A sustainable growth component, in which he targets “wide moat” firms with strong management teams, and

 A valuation component, in which he seeks temporary mispricings of good firms.

 He has done an exceptional job at his earlier charge, whose performance Morningstar describes as “terrific.”
 Oppenheimer International Small-Mid Company (OSMAX) is a closed, five-star fund.
 Shareholders should expect substantial portfolio turnover, with a potentially large tax hit.
 The OSMAX portfolio is substantially more Asia-focused than Artisan’s current one, it has a substantially higher stake in large cap stocks and higher overall market cap, and it typically holds about three times as many names in its portfolio.

 There was a spirited discussion about the change on our discussion board.
 Some expressed the opinion that the Artisan brand is not so sterling as it once was, while others noted the steadily rising charge for Mr. Kanovich’s services. “msf,” for example, pondered a question that Ed Studzinski raises frequently.

 The minimum initial investment in the fund’s Investor share class is $1,000, the Advisor shares (APDJX) require $250,0000 and the Institutional share class (APHJX) minimum is $1 million.
+The fund is available for purchase through 73 brokerages, including major platforms such as Fidelity, JPMorgan, Merrill, Schwab, TD Ameritrade, and Vanguard.
 The expense ratios, after waivers, are 1.37%, 1.27% and 1.16%, respectively.
 Morningstar describes all of those as “high.”
 While Artisan’s website is generally rich with resources, information specific to the fund’s new direction remains modest.